 8. Process for Becoming a Member.
 Every person who wishes to become a member shall apply to the Club in such form as the Committee require.
 The Committee shall have power to admit persons to membership in accordance with Rule 7.
 The Committee may require a candidate for playing membership to demonstrate his playing ability before his application for membership is considered.
 A member may be admitted to membership not less than two days after the date of the applicant’s application.
-On admission of a member the Honorary Secretary shall notify the new member in writing, draw his attention to Club rules and request payment of the due subscription.

 10. Resignation of Members.
 A member may resign from the Club by informing the Honorary Secretary in writing of his intention to do so.
 If a resignation is received after the 1st September in any year the member shall remain liable for that year's subscription.